Abuzariii/Abuzariii/README.md

 <h3 align="left">🖥️ Present : </h3>

 Working as a Full Stack Software Engineer at Trilops, building scalable and dynamic healthcare software solutions.
-I am also offering services as a research assitant for academics, helping them in brainstorming innovative project concepts, program their solutions and draft project documentations like theses and dissertations on par with academic standards.
+I am also offering services as a research assitant for academics, helping them in brainstorming innovative project ideas, program their solutions and draft project documentations like theses and dissertations according to academic standards.

  ![](https://camo.githubusercontent.com/992babdffd8c74a1502de375fbdf7e4d54773242/68747470733a2f2f6d656469612e67697068792e636f6d2f6d656469612f53576f536b4e36447854737a71494b4571762f67697068792e676966)